bridieotoole/codewords/week_08/readme.md

 Andy also shared with us some previous projects he and Karen had worked on in the past.
 The practice of [*Datamoshing*](http://datamoshing.com): "the process of manipulating the data of media files in order to achieve visual or auditory effects when the file is decoded."

-A key example of where datamoshing became mainstream - and unfortunately not worth pursuing.
+A key example of where datamoshing became mainstream - and unfortunately not worth pursuing...
 I present you: Kanye.

 ![](kanye.gif)